aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 So even though mobile makes more appearances in negative reviews than the desktop app, it also makes more appearances overall suggesting that maybe its P-Q-R is not more of a problem than desktop after all.

 I'd be interested to know here whether people spend more active time on Slack on mobile or desktop.
-Do they mention mobile more becuase they use it more or simply because the experience is more noteworthy than the desktop experience?
+Do they mention mobile more because they use it more or simply because the experience is more noteworthy than the desktop experience?

 <br>